 Another commonly used cosmetic medical gel is collagen.
 This supports the rejuvenation of the skin to restore its younger and healthier look.
 It increases skin density and firmness, smoothes the skin, and aids in moisture retention.
 This gel is used in sonophoresis, electrophoresis, ultrasonic liposuction, and Iontophoresis.
 Similar gels used for these procedures are elastin protein gel and conductive gel.

 Because medical gels are routinely used in varying procedures and treatments, improper handling of these gels can result to contamination.
 Thus, single use of containers are a requirement for sterile gels.
 Once a sterile medical gel has been opened, it is no longer sterile.
 This type of gel must be used with aseptic technique.
 Reusable bottles may only be used for non-sterile gels.
 Such bottles with non-sterile gels must never be topped up or refilled when partially empty.
 For procedures that are done infrequently, using small reusable bottles or single-use containers are recommended.

 Medical gels should be stored in areas where they are protected from dust, moisture, insects and other things that could spur contamination.

-Medical gels are important products used in varying medical procedures, from ultrasonography to laser treatments, and even aesthetic treatments.
-There are many types of gels used in the medical field, such as conductive gels, ultrasonic gels, ultrasound gels, coupling agents, and even cosmetic gels.
+Medical gels are important products used in varying medical procedures, from ultrasonography and echography to laser treatments, and even aesthetic treatments.
+There are many types of gels used in the medical field, such as conductive gels, echo gels, ultrasonic gels, ultrasound gels, coupling agents, and even cosmetic gels.
 These substances vary in terms of compounds, consistency, thickness, and formulation.
 It is important for healthcare providers to use the right type of medical gel for a particular procedure to achieve the best results.